 YOU’RE SAYING YES BEFORE KNOWING THE ENTIRE SCOPE OF WORK

 I know it’s exciting to hear from a brand that they want to work with you.
 But don’t get caught up in the hype quite yet.
-A mistake I made early on in my blogging days was jumping the gun and signing an agreement and agreeing with a rate before even knowing the scope of work.
+A mistake I made early on by jumping the gun and signing an agreement and agreeing with a rate before even knowing the scope of work.
 Sure, $1500 (or whatever number you were looking for from the brand) is cool, but for what amount of work?

 Before agreeing to anything, be sure to not only get a contract in place (always, always, always) but also get the scope of work written out in that agreement as well.
+In fact, there are 3 things you should ask a brand before giving them your rate.
 There have been many times when a brand has tried to add more work to a campaign because there was no clear scope to begin with.
 It’s never a good situation even if it is paid.

 YOU’RE NOT GETTING A COUNTERSIGNED AGREEMENT